Executive Vice President, Football Operations

 His transformational leadership approach promotes professional development of staff, players, coaches and officials by applying a vision of clarity, consistency and credibility to all aspects of football operations.
-Vincent holds a broad range of responsibilities for the business of football, including game analytics, accountability, integrity of the game, development and growth, and policies and procedures relating to NFL games, including protecting players from unnecessary risk.
+Vincent holds a broad range of responsibilities for the business of football, including game analytics, accountability, integrity of the game, development and growth, along with policies and procedures relating to NFL games that includes protecting players from unnecessary risk.

 “It’s a great blessing to have moved from serving our fans as a player to now serving them through the operations of the game.
 Football transcends race, age, gender and other elements of society and creates community by bringing people together across our great nation,” says Vincent.
 “The future of football is bright because the integration of technology, technique, and rule adjustments are making our game progressively better.”

 Vincent long has been a promoter of the character and leadership values that football contributes to society.
 He is the only player in history to have received the NFL Walter Payton Man of the Year award, NFL Players Association Byron Whizzer White Award, Sporting News #1 Good Guy, and NFL Athletes in Action Bart Starr Award.
 Vincent is considered a national leader as an advocate against domestic violence and sexual assault.